alexwholland/Workout-Planner/README.md

 3. On the web application or the locally-run instance, select the desired muscle groups and click the "Generate Workout" button.

-4. The system will intelligently generate a workout plan, displaying the results, including exercise names, target muscles, and mechanics.
+4. The system will intelligently generate a workout plan, considering the heuristic function for maximizing unique muscle training.
+Results include exercise names, target muscles, and mechanics.

 ## Technical Details